DevMateodmnz/mern-ecommerce/README.md

   ```bash
   docker-compose up --build
   ```
-  This will start the client on port 8080, server on port 5000, and a MongoDB container.
+  This will start the client on port 8080, server on port 5000, and a MongoDB container

 - Or run manually:
   - Start backend server: